-The elk plan was approved by the Wildlife Board on December 1, 2022 and will be in effect for 10 years until December 2032.
-Two mid-plan reviews spaced 3-4 years apart will be scheduled with the Wildlife Board in the spring of 2026.
+The elk plan will be presented to the Wildlife Board on December 1, 2022 and, if approved, will be in effect for 10 years until December 2032.
+In the spring/summer of 2028 this committee will reconvene to conduct a mid-plan review and will send any recommended changes to the Utah Wildlife Board in the fall of 2028.